AntoineRondelet/libsnark-playground/README.md

 };
 ```

-tells us that a gadget, is nothing else other than a protoboard, with an annotation.
+tells us that a gadget, basically is a protoboard, with an annotation.

 ### Conclusion

-All in all, we saw that a gadget is just a protoboard with "a name".
-A protoboard is simply a Rank-1 Constraints System.
+All in all, we saw that a gadget is a protoboard with "a name".
+A protoboard is "simply" a Rank-1 Constraints System.

-Note: A gadget can even be built directly from a R1CS.
+**Note:** A gadget can even be built directly from a R1CS.
 This logic is implemented in: `libsnark/gadgetlib1/gadget_from_r1cs.tcc`

-## Additional notes about some basic gadgets

-### Packing gadget

-This gadget enables to "pack" several bits into a field element.

-## Generic Group Model (GG)

-The generic group model was proposed by Shoup to give exact bounds on the difficulty of the discrete logarithm problem and the Diffie-Hellman problem in the situation where the attacker has no information about the specific representation of the group being used.

-In other words the attacker is trying to solve a discrete logarithm (or Diffie-Hellman) problem in a group isomorphic to `C_p` but does not know whether this group is realised as, say, a multiplicative group or as an elliptic curve group.

-The generic group model suffers from some of the same problems as the random oracle model.
-In particular, it has been shown using a similar argument that there exist cryptographic schemes which are provably secure in the generic group model but which are trivially insecure once the random group encoding is replaced with an efficiently computable instantiation of the encoding function.

-## Glossary

-- BACS: Bilinear Arithmetic Circuit Satisfiability
-- USCS: Unitary-Square Constraint Systems
-- TBCS: Two-input Boolean Circuit Satisfiability

-### Notes

-- zkSNARK for database membership:
-Using Merkle trees, she could instead put a Merkle root commitment in the instance; a Merkle verification path in the witness; and a Merkle path check in the condition.
-That way Bob does not need to have access to the entire database to be able to carry out the verification.
-He can just verify by checking the merkle verification path and the merkle root.

-- When we have binary values, the constraint on these values is that we want to make sure they belong to {0, 1}
-- Same applies for all fields elements regardless of the field we operate on.
-We need to verify that the elements are in the field.

 ## Compile the project and run the tests for the gagdet

+Additional explanations on how to build the gadget are given directly in the code source.

+## Compile the project

-1. In order to compile the project, run:
+In order to compile the project, run:
 ```
 mkdir build
 cd build